datanav/docs/roadmap.rst

 We are looking into how to automate this process so that the end user can do this process faster.

 .. note::
-   :ref:`VPN <concepts-vpn>` is now configurable for subscriptions running on the Clustered Architecture.
+   :ref:`VPN <vpn-feature>` is now configurable for subscriptions running on the Clustered Architecture.